 Probation information will be obtained from the Cook County Adult Probation Department.
 Warrant information can be searched for in the Office of the Clerk of the Circuit Court, Illinois Department of Corrections (IDOC) and the Cook County Sheriff’s Office.

-Finding and retrieving Cook County public records may prove to be a daunting process due to them being located in different government agencies and jurisdictions, but obtaining them can be made easier by knowing where to look, thus making the process a much simpler and rapid one.
+Finding and retrieving Cook County public records may prove to be a daunting process due to them being located in different government agencies and jurisdictions, but obtaining them can be made much more streamlined by knowing where to look and how to submit requests.

 References